 *This blog was updated in July 2020.

 Cumbersome, hard-to-access data and complex exchange-imposed limits make accurate and timely monitoring an ongoing challenge.
-Our service makes Position Limit Monitoring simple, providing compliance professionals with the data and tools they need to do their job quickly and efficiently.

 The most significant barrier to effective position limit monitoring is access to data -both in terms of capturing the data and consolidating it.
 The frequency of updates to limits has made it challenging for institutions to keep current and stay compliant, and the complexity of the limit calculations presents a heavy burden on compliance professionals.